rapidsms/rapidsms/docs/tutorial/tutorial01.rst

 `default handler`_, which we'll learn more about later.

-(If instead of the "Sorry" message, you get a response of "pong", that just means you missed the step above of commenting out the ``rapidsms.contrib.echo`` application that the RapidSMS project template installs by default.
+(If instead of the "Sorry" message, you get a response of "pong", that just means you missed the step above of commenting out a few lines in ``settings.py`` that the RapidSMS project template installs by default.
 If you go back and make that change, restart your app, and try again, it should work.)